What does a property manager actually do in 76179?

 A real property manager is a small operations company that takes over pricing, marketing, screening, lease enforcement, and the day-to-day headaches of being a landlord.
-Their job is to protect your time, your property, and your sanity — not just collect rent and forward it to you.
+Their job is to protect your time, your property, and your sanity, not just collect rent and forward it to you.

 Before the Tenant: Getting the Right Person In

 Good management starts before anyone moves in.
-A PM prices the rent realistically for the neighborhood — not just agreeing with whatever you want to list at.
+A PM prices the rent realistically for the neighborhood, not agreeing with whatever you want to list at.
 They advertise across the right channels, run showings, and handle the full application process: screening reports, income and employment verification, rental history checks, and landlord references.
 Then they write and execute a lease that protects you.
 The quality of the tenant placed is the biggest variable in whether the next 12 months go smoothly or fall apart.

 During the Lease: Daily Operations

-A PM collects rent, enforces late fees per your policy, and handles tenant communication for anything day-to-day — repairs, complaints, lease questions.
+A PM collects rent, enforces late fees per your policy, and handles tenant communication for anything day-to-day: repairs, complaints, lease questions.
 They field maintenance calls, triage what actually needs a technician versus simple troubleshooting, coordinate vendors, and track invoices.
 They keep the bookkeeping clean and produce monthly owner statements so your records are in order at tax time.
-You're removed from the operational loop — which is usually where the stress lives.
+You're removed from the operational loop, which is usually where the stress lives.

 Protecting You on the Backend

 Serving proper notices when someone breaks the lease.
 Documenting move-in and move-out conditions with photos and detailed records.
-Managing security deposits according to the lease and Texas law — not just what feels right.
+Managing security deposits according to the lease and Texas law, not just what feels right.
 Coordinating evictions when necessary within the Texas legal process.
 These are the areas where an inexperienced landlord or a bad PM can create real legal and financial exposure.
 A good manager keeps you on the right side of the rules when the hard moments come.

 Where Property Managers Actually Differ

 The fee structure is the easy comparison.
-The real differences are harder to see upfront: screening standards and who they're actually willing to approve, how responsive they are when something goes wrong at 9pm, vendor quality and cost control, and how transparent they are about fees — including markups, inspection charges, or admin fees that don't map to real work.
-How a manager talks about owner protection — not just tenant placement — tells you a lot about how they'll handle the hard moments.
+The real differences are harder to see upfront: screening standards and who they're actually willing to approve, how responsive they are when something goes wrong at 9pm, vendor quality and cost control, and how transparent they are about fees, including markups, inspection charges, or admin fees that don't map to real work.
+How a manager talks about owner protection, not just tenant placement, tells you a lot about how they'll handle the hard moments.

-When DIY Still Makes Sense — and When It Doesn't
+When DIY Still Makes Sense and When It Doesn't

 DIY makes sense if you have the time, live close to the property, understand Texas fair housing law and landlord-tenant rules, and don't mind being on call when something breaks.
 Professional management makes sense if you have multiple properties, live out of the area, have a demanding job, or you've already been burned by a bad tenant or a maintenance situation that spiraled.
-For most owners, the question isn't whether they can manage — it's whether it's the best use of their time and risk tolerance.
+For most owners, the question isn't whether they can manage.
+It's whether it's the best use of their time and risk tolerance.

 How We Do It in Tarrant County

-At All Panther Properties, the work starts with an honest rent analysis — not just confirming whatever you want to list at.
+At All Panther Properties, the work starts with an honest rent analysis, not just confirming whatever you want to list at.
 Tenant screening uses specific criteria: income requirements, rental history, background, and credit.
 Maintenance goes through a vetted vendor list of licensed, insured contractors.
-Owner communication is transparent — you see what we see, when we see it.
+Owner communication is transparent.
+You see what we see, when we see it.
 That's the model.